SelfMagician/Magic/index.md

 -   Magic by Self overrides any magic.
 -   Dashboard.
+    > Look fully up to get the dashboard to the left side.
+It contains pages like Info, Hologram, Magic Book, Files and a Timeline bar in the bottom.
+Look fully down to close the dashboard.
 -   Hologram.
+    > It contains usable assets like Avatars, Outfits, Vehicles, Buildings, Art.
 -   Original Names.
 -   Original personal identity.
 -   Self Avatar with creamy white color.